ShantanuMakkar/Terraform_random_password_generation/README.md

-NOTE - Please open the README file in code mode (and not in preview mode) in Github for better experience reading.
+NOTE - Please open the README file in code mode (and not in preview mode) in Github for better reading experience.
 Thanks!

 Terraform Random Password Generation Module :